aws-amplify/docs/cli-toolchain/quickstart.md

 ### Lambda Trigger Examples

-#### AppSynch API @model Triggers
+#### AppSync API @model Triggers

 You can also associated a Lambda trigger with an AppSync schema's DynamoDB backed @models.
-GraphQL mutatations that result in dynamoDB item changes will in turn result in change records published to dynamoDB streams that can trigger a lambda function.
+GraphQL mutations that result in DynamoDB item changes will in turn result in change records published to DynamoDB streams that can trigger a lambda function.
 To create such a function, start with adding a new lambda function with:

 ```bash
 $ amplify add function
 ```

-Proceeed by providing a name and selecting a Lambda Trigger template:
+Proceed by providing a name and selecting a Lambda Trigger template:

 ```bash
 ?
 Provide a friendly name for your resource to be used as a label for this category in the project: testtrigger